JulHeg/AnkiCalibrateAddon/README.md

 ## Thank yous
 This add-on is heavily inspired by the [Anki with Uncertainty](https://www.quantifiedintuitions.org/anki-with-uncertainty) add-on by [Quantified Intuitions](https://www.quantifiedintuitions.org/) which prompts users to give confidence intervals on numerical questions.
 The calculation for the overconfidence score and the calibration plot is based on the awesome crowd prediction site [Metaculus](https://www.metaculus.com/questions/).
 You might also be interested in [other tools](https://www.quantifiedintuitions.org/calibration) to [help calibrate](https://www.openphilanthropy.org/calibration) yourself [on different tasks](https://saul-munn.notion.site/Learning-d3f941797ea740878862225581eb7949).

+And of course I would be very happy to hear about any experiences, feedback or suggestions about the add-on: <me@juliushege.com>.